 STEP 3 – CONSIDER THE STYLE

-Hardware companies are very creative these days, and there are a multitude of styles to pick from.
+Hardware companies are very creative these days, and there is a multitude of styles to pick from.
 You should be able to find some that suit the style of your home, whether that be industrial style, rustic, traditional, modern, or what have you.

 You may want simple and minimalistic, or you may want to bring home all the glam.
-Finding your style is mostly just about viewing the options and seeing what your eye is drawn too, but you’ll also want to consider function.
+Finding your style is mostly just about viewing the options and seeing what your eye is drawn to, but you’ll also want to consider function.

-Do you like a cup style pull, where you open in an underhand position?
+Do you like a cup-style pull, where you open in an underhand position?
 Or do you need a T-bar style pull because you might find yourself with full or dirty hands and a foot comes in handy?
 Do you want a curved pull so the edge doesn’t catch on your shirt or apron?
 Does the style you want have the finish option you want?
 What style is going to be easiest to clean?